psychemedia/sin-eater-resources/src/_second_controversy_pt_i.md

 Since he appears to be familiar with Hartland's peice in *Folklore*, he assumes that material provides the evidence for Harltand's claims made at the British Association meeting:

 > If, as I imagine, Mr. Hartland's evidence for this survival is presented to us in his article on the subject in Folklore for June, 1892, I venture to think it is wholly insufficiant.
 Mr. Hartland's words are (p.
-148), " Mr. Moggridge specified the neighbourhood of Llandebie. . . as a place where the custom had survived to within a recent period."
+148), "Mr. Moggridge specified the neighbourhood of Llandebie. . . as a place where the custom had survived to within a recent period."
 These words are a paraphrase from the report of the Archaeologia Cambrensis, Vol. III., N.S., p.
 330. The exact words used by Mr. Moggridge are as follows :-' There (near Llandebie) the above practice (of the sin-eater) was said to have prevailed to a recent period. "

 And with this evidence, he takes issue:

-> This evidence is originally at best second hand; it is unfortunate that Mr. Hartland has emphasized its value; in the article in Folklore, Mr. Moggridge's evidence has the appearance of beiug the result of personal observation.
-Thuw at the outset Mr. Hartland's evidence is weakened.
+> This evidence is originally at best second hand; it is unfortunate that Mr. Hartland has emphasized its value; in the article in Folklore, Mr. Moggridge's evidence has the appearance of being the result of personal observation.
+Thus at the outset Mr. Hartland's evidence is weakened.

 To aid the reader, Thomas points to the evidence previously amassed against the claimed tradition in the course of the first controversy: